http2

 The core library used trivial-gray-streams to implement streams over data frames.

-Client and server require usocket and cl+ssl to talk over TLS, and bordeaux-threads for concurrency.
+Client and server - or at least some server versions - require usocket and cl+ssl to talk over TLS, and bordeaux-threads for concurrency.

 Additionally, fiasco is used for testing (and Javascript for browser-side testing).

 The code was not written with speed as primary concern.
-Measurements depend onmany tunable factor both on the client and the server.
+Measurements depend onmany tunable factor both on the client and the server (including platform).

 sbcl --script scaffolding/speed-test.lisp